Pierre-Mansuy/OlfacTrack/README.md

 # Olfactrack

-## 2D Tracking Pipeline for Bumblebee Behavior in Olfactometer Videos
+## 2D Tracking Pipeline for Insect Behavior in Olfactometer Videos

-Olfactrack is a Python-based tracking pipeline designed for analyzing bumblebee behavior in Y-tube olfactometer experiments.
-The system enables precise tracking of bumblebee movement through the Y-tube, calculation of behavioral metrics, and generation of visualizations to understand olfactory preferences.
+Olfactrack is a Python-based tracking pipeline designed for analyzing insect behavior in Y-tube olfactometer experiments.
+The system enables precise tracking of insect movement through the Y-tube, calculation of behavioral metrics, and generation of visualizations to understand olfactory preferences.

 ## Features

 - **Precise ROI Selection**: Manually define the Y-tube structure with simple point-and-click interface
-- **Computer Vision Tracking**: Track bumblebee movement using background subtraction and contour detection
+- **Computer Vision Tracking**: Track insect movement using background subtraction and contour detection
 - **Comprehensive Analysis**: Calculate behavioral metrics such as time spent in each arm, preference indices, and movement patterns
 - **Rich Visualizations**: Generate heatmaps, trajectory plots, and animations to visualize behavior
 - **Parallel Processing**: Process multiple videos simultaneously for faster analysis